carloscastillom/Lead_Time_suppliers/README.md

-# Extraction and Transformation of info from suppliers
+# Lead Time

-a
+## Extraction and Transformation of info from suppliers